kzingler/kzingler.github.io/experience.md

 series, dilution to extinction, drug testing (synergy, photo dynamic therapy, minimum inhibitory concentration), assays (MTT, resazurin), and plate counting.
-**Project:** Testing drugs from personally synthesized library on *S. pyogenes*, *S. aureus*, *E. coli*, and *S. epidermidis*.
-The tests conducted are for photo dynamic therapuetic effects, minimum inhibitory concentrations, and synergy with common drugs already on the market.
+**Project:** I tested drugs from personally synthesized library on *S. pyogenes*, *S. aureus*, *E. coli*, and *S. epidermidis*.
+The tests conducted were for photo dynamic therapuetic effects, minimum inhibitory concentrations, and synergy with common drugs already on the market.